Keto flu sucks. Let’s just be honest about it - but understanding keto flu symptoms and remedies makes all the difference.

 2. Stay Hydrated

-- Add a pinch of salt to water for better absorption
+- Add a pinch of salt to your water - sounds weird, tastes fine, helps your body actually absorb it

 3. Ease Into Keto